Harbin Institute of Technology: Research

-HIT also has 40 national key disciplines granted by the Ministry of Education P.R.C and 30 provincial / ministerial-level key laboratories.

-Research expenditures

-With a strong emphasis on scientific research, HIT has been bold and innovative in its scientific research and has consistently undertaken large-scale and highly sophisticated national projects.
-Because of this, funding for research increases yearly.
-In 2018, the total research funding from the government, industry, and business sectors reached 3.76 billion RMB yuan (about 537 million US dollars).
-The Harbin campus owned 3.2 billion yuan, the Shenzhen campus owned 443 million yuan, and the Weihai campus owned 132 million yuan.
-Some media reported that the total research expenditures of HIT reached 7.47 billion RMB yuan (about 1.07 billion US dollars) in 2019.

-Contributions

 Its faculty and students have invented many 'firsts' in China: the first analog computer in 1957, the first digital computer in 1958, the first intelligent chess computer, the first arc welding robot, the first world-class new system radar, the first IC CMOS chip with its own copyright, the first superway, computer real-time 3D image creation system, and the first high-performance computer controlled fiber twister.
 HIT undertakes research covered by official secrets (e.g. in space science and defense-related technologies).
 It made the largest contribution to the success of the Shenzhou series spacecraft and Kuaizhou series spacecraft.
 One minor planet (#55838) is named after the Harbin Institute of Technology and nicknamed "Hagongda Star" by the International Astronomical Union for HIT's achievements in science and engineering.

 HIT is known to have close links to the People's Liberation Army and the space program of China as one of the main universities in China for space and defense-related research.
+HIT is one of the Seven Sons of National Defence.
 HIT has made major contributions to the Chinese Shenzhou spacecraft project.
 In 2010, the Astronautics Innovation Research Center was established at HIT in conjunction with the China Aerospace Science and Technology Corporation.
 The establishment is the biggest investment of this class in China.
-In May 2020, the United States Bureau of Industry and Security added to HIT to the Entity List for its alleged activities in support of the People's Liberation Army.
+In May 2020, the United States Bureau of Industry and Security added to HIT to the Entity List for its activities in support of the People's Liberation Army.

-The faculty, staff, and students at HIT have led the research and development of 20 satellites, which include: